Renaissance of the 12th century: Latin literature

 The early 12th century saw a revival of the study of Latin classics, prose, and verse before and independent of the revival of Greek philosophy in Latin translation.
 The cathedral schools at Chartres, Orléans, and Canterbury were centers of Latin literature staffed by notable scholars.
 John of Salisbury, secretary at Canterbury, became the bishop of Chartres.
 He held Cicero in the highest regard in philosophy, language, and the humanities.
 Latin humanists possessed and read virtually all the Latin authors we have today—Ovid, Virgil, Terence, Horace, Seneca, Cicero.
 The exceptions were few—Tacitus, Livy, Lucretius.
 In poetry, Virgil was universally admired, followed by Ovid.

 Like the earlier Carolingian revival, the 12th-century Latin revival would not be permanent.
 While religious opposition to pagan Roman literature existed, Charles Homer Haskins argues that "it was not religion but logic" in particular "Aristotle's New Logic toward the middle of [the 12th] century [that] threw a heavy weight on the side of dialectic ..." at the expense of the letters, literature, oratory, and poetry of the Latin authors.
-The nascent universities would become Aristotelean centers displacing the Latin humanist heritage until its final revival by Petrarch in the 14th century.
+The nascent universities would become Aristotelian centers displacing the Latin humanist heritage until its final revival by Petrarch in the 14th century.

 Roman law

-The study of the Digest was the first step to the revival of Roman legal jurisprudence and the establishment of Roman law as the basis of civil law in Western Europe.
-The University of Bologna, recognised as the world's oldest continuously operating university, was Europe's centre of legal scholarship during this period.
+The recovery of Justinian's Digest in the late eleventh century led to a revival of Roman legal studies at Bologna.
+Irnerius and the jurists who followed him, later known as the glossators, added explanatory notes to the text and tried to reconcile passages that appeared to contradict one another.
+Bologna attracted students from other parts of Europe, and its methods were adopted by legal scholars outside Italy.
+Together with canon law, the revived study of Roman law helped shape the ius commune, which supplemented local laws in much of continental Europe.